State

 Get() returns the latest stored value without using a render context.

 Use it when you want the current value directly.
+It is available on sources and beams.
 Do not use it when render consistency matters.

 Sub